 Teachers interested in participating should contact Grant Black at firstname.lastname@example.org or (314) 516-5248.

 The Missouri Per$onal Finance Challenge is an opportunity for students to demonstrate their knowledge of personal finance by competing with other students across the state.
 Students compete in teams of four.
 In the preliminary Online Round, student teams complete an online exam that covers key personal finance concepts in:

 Saving & Financial Investing

-The first place team at the State Finals will represent Missouri at the National Personal Finance Challenge on May 5 at the Federal Reserve Bank of Kansas City.
+The first place team at the State Finals will represent Missouri at the National Personal Finance Challenge on May 11 at the University of Nebraska-Lincoln.

 No formal courses in Personal Finance are required.
 Any team of students interested in personal finance is encouraged to compete, but must have an adult coach.
 Schools may enter multiple teams in the online competition.

 There is no cost to either teachers or students to participate in the Personal Finance Challenge ONLINE!

 Research has shown that student competitions increase student participation, promote attendance, and help students achieve higher grades and test scores.
 For teachers, the Challenge provides a useful tool to help encourage students and generate excitement for classroom materials.

 The Missouri Personal Finance Challenge is hosted annually by the Missouri Council on Economic Education with support from the University of Missouri-Saint Louis Center for Economic Education.